vladyslavmarkovaccenture/openbsw/libs/bsw/async/doc/user/index.rst

 and locked manually.

 .. warning::
-    The funcional and non-functional semantics of these lock types can differ between implementations of this module for different target platforms.
+    The functional and non-functional semantics of these lock types can differ between implementations of this module for different target platforms.
 In some cases, platform specific usage invariants may apply.
 Using these lock types will impact the software's real-time performance and should only be employed when absolutely necessary and with a clear understanding of their broader impact.